Carey (song): Albums

 "Carey" appears on two Joni Mitchell greatest hits albums – Hits (1996) and Dreamland: The Very Best of Joni Mitchell (2004).

 Mitchell herself performed a different interpretation of Carey on her 1974 live album Miles of Aisles.
 Backed by jazz band Tom Scott & The LA Express, and recorded at the Universal Amphitheater in Los Angeles, this reggae/ska version has been criticised by Stephen Davis in Rolling Stone, who went so far as to say that the song was "murdered".

 Cover versions

 In 1972, actress Goldie Hawn recorded her version of the song for her album Goldie (Warner MS 2061).
+Kiki Dee issued a live version of the song on her 1995 album Almost Naked.
 At the televised 2000 tribute concert to Mitchell, held at the Hammerstein Ballroom, New York, the song was performed by Cyndi Lauper.

+At the Library of Congress Gershwin Prize concert in 2023 honoring Mitchell, Carey was performed by Marcus Mumford as the opening number, with Raditz in attendance in the audience.